DannieCWL/mongohouse.io/README.md

 This set of APIs does not provide the actual data, but rather the metadata of the actual data.
 It provides an interface for developers to query the GTA's soldrecords.

-### This set of APIs is good for:
+### This set of APIs is good for, for example:

 1. building analytic applications;
 2. creating a report using data aggregation and re-organization;
-3. feeding to AI framework to support market prediction and machine learning/traning.
+3. feeding an AI framework to do machine learning/traning and make market prediction.

 ### This set of APIs is NOT good for: